relative-ci/bundle-stats/packages/gatsby-plugin/README.md

 ## Description

-Analyze webpack stats(bundle size, assets, modules, packages) and compare the results between different builds.
+Analyze Gatsby bundle stats(bundle size, assets, modules, packages) and compare the results between different builds.

 ## How to install